johnredeemed/BibleTrainer/README.md

 1. Check out this repo
 2. Install Ionic globally: `npm install -g ionic`
 3. Install NPM packages: `npm install`
-4. Run the ionic server: `npm serve`
+4. Run the ionic server: `npm run start`

 Environment vars are stored in `src/environments`.
 For deployment you will need to create a file `environment.prod.ts` with relevant keys in it.